 Eat: Gyuutan yaki (roast cow tongue, not as bad as it sounds), zundamochi (rice cakes with soybean paste), seafood.

-Get there: Ride the shinkansen from Tokyo Station to Sendai Station—it takes an hour and a half to two hours and costs about ¥11,000 one way.
-You can secure tickets in advance here (for a bit extra).
+Get there: Ride the Shinkansen from Tokyo Station to Sendai Station—it takes an hour and a half to two hours and costs about ¥11,000 one way.
 The JR Pass and Seishun 18 tickets are ways to save mega cash monies on the trip.

 A large prefecture on the Sea of Japan side of the country, Yamagata is a place to go if you’re looking to get away from it all.
 Known for its agricultural produce (cherries in particular; try them pickled out of season), Yamagata is a rural wonderland of mountain temples and shrines, hot springs and ski resorts.
 Go there to get off the bro- and brogue-beaten track.